-Under Maple Lawn is found my family that lived there my parents, grandparents, great-grandparents and then the ancestry and relatives of Ann Ward Moore, one of my great grandmothers.
+Under Maple Lawn, my childhood home, I include the Colored Folks that lived there nearby my family: my parents, grandparents, great-grandparents, and then the ancestry and relatives of Ann Ward Moore, one of my great grandmothers.
 MOORE, WARD, JONES, HILL, BUSH, WALTON, HUNTER, CARTER, CORDING, WHITMEL,

-Under the Neighbors are found connections and neighbors of the family.
+Under the Neighbors are found connections and “neighbors” of the family.
 Descriptions of Pine Tree Store and environs.

 I have sections on schools and churches of the area or connected to the family.